Khurja: Heritage buildings

-Khurja has a beautiful countryside with old buildings and houses along the road.
+Khurja has a visibly scenic countryside with old buildings and houses along the road.
 You can find houses more than 100 years old in many parts of the town which are considered as the heritage of the town but now are the victims of negligence.
-Some of the famous buildings are: Lala Mewaram ka Kamra (the room of Mr. Mewaram, is taken over by some residents), Seth Gangaram Bhawan (which now has been converted into a banquet hall), the building of J.A.S.
-Inter college is also said to be a piece of art and Diwan JI Ka Mandir Near by Padam Singh gate it is very old Temple like 100-150 year old.
+Some of the famous buildings are: Lala Mewaram ka Kamra (the room of Mr. Mewaram, it is taken over by some residents), Seth Gangaram Bhawan (which now has been converted into a banquet hall), the building of J.A.S.
+Inter college is also a piece of art and Diwan Ji Ka Mandir Near Padam Singh gate.
+The Temple dates back 100-150 years.

 Khurja Super Thermal Power Project

 Towards diversification of the company into other energy sectors, THDCIL has entered into a MoU on 31 December 2010 with Govt. of U.P and UPPCL for setting up 2 x 660 MW Super critical Thermal Power Project in Tehsil Khurja, District Bulandshahar, U.P.
 About 1,200 acres of land was acquired by UPSIDC earlier at Khurja for industrial use which shall be utilized for construction of the project.
 As per MOU, GoUP / UPPCL will assist in transfer of this land.